josedab/test-repository/README.md

 ## Fourth feature
 - While logging worked, it is too much for production.
 Let's make it configurable depending on environment

+## Fifth feature
+- Testing a new way of scheduling jobs...